Skateside/pocket-grimoire-store/documentation.md

 });
 ```

-The `Slice` takes 4 generic variables:
+The `Slice` takes 5 generic variables:

-1. Data - The structure of the data.
+1. Data - the structure of the data.
 2. Modifiers - method names versus the payload type.
 3. Accessors - methods versus functions (including parameters) and the return value.
-4. Events - Event names versus the detail.
+4. Events - event names versus the detail.
+5. Helpers - a collection of simple but related functions.

 ### Data Variable